Maldives ex-president defiantly awaits arrest

 "They said they are going to throw out the current constitutionally formed government, and following that, we saw this destruction," Jameel said.
 "I would define it as the worst day in the history of the Maldives."

-Jameel was the author of a pamphlet, criticising Nasheed's religious policy as un-Islamic, which included anti-Semitic language, part of a spate of increasingly hardline Islamist rhetoric that has entered the Maldives political discourse.
+Jameel was the author of a pamphlet, criticizing Nasheed's religious policy as un-Islamic, which included anti-Semitic language, part of a spate of increasingly hardline Islamist rhetoric that has entered the Maldives political discourse.

 Western diplomats are in Male, along with a Commonwealth team that met Nasheed and other leaders on Thursday.
 U.N.
 Assistant Secretary General for Political Affairs Oscar Fernandez-Taranco also arrived for a three-day visit.